Francis Terry (architect)

 Francis Terry (born 21 May 1969 in Dedham near Colchester, England) is a British architect.
-He was educated at Stowe School and Cambridge University, qualifying as an architect in 1994.
+He was educated at Stowe School and Downing College, Cambridge, qualifying as an architect in 1994.
 He was a pupil (and then partner) of his father, the architect Quinlan Terry.

 Work

 Like his father, Francis Terry is a well-known representative of New Classical Architecture.
 Together, they formed the Quinlan and Francis Terry partnership and designed numerous country houses including Ferne Park, Dorset and Kilboy, Co Tipperary, Ireland, of which the architectural historian David Watkin wrote "...is surely the greatest work so far of Quinlan and Francis Terry... [and] one of the finest classical houses of any period.".